 This final collection may not be for those who have a narrow definition of sports or like their fun and games to be mostly fun, but those who read it should find it rewarding.
 And a word of thanks goes to Stout and Co. for 30 years of good reading.

 Happily, soon after this was published, word came out that another publisher planned to pick up on the tradition.
-Let’s hope their up to the high standards of the predecessor.
+Stout is hard at work on it right now.
+Let’s hope they are up to the high standards of the predecessor.